 After an amputation, you may be able to have a prosthetic limb fitted.

-Although age is not a restrictive factor, prosthetic limbs aren’t suitable for everyone who’s had an amputation because an extensive course of physiotherapy and rehabilitation is required.
+Prosthetic limbs are not suitable for everyone who’s had an amputation because an extensive course of physiotherapy and rehabilitation is required.

 Adjusting to life with a prosthetic limb takes a considerable amount of energy because you have to compensate for the loss of muscle and bone in the amputated limb.

-This is why those with a serious health condition, such as heart disease, may not be suitable for a prosthetic limb.
+This is why frail people or those with a serious health condition, such as heart disease, may not be suitable for a prosthetic limb.

 If you’re able to have a prosthetic limb, the type of limb that’s recommended for you will depend on: